makersacademy/airport_challenge/README.md

 Airport = DockingStation, Plane = Bike

 basis.
-Whilst I feel this realisation gives me an overview of the overall code structure required for this challenge, I shall do my best to resist jumping into the production code and instead allow tests to guide some of the finer points of the design.
-Time to get cosy with a recent acquaintance, everyone's favourite friend, Rspec. :yoooshi:
+Whilst I feel this realisation gave me an overview of the overall code structure required for this challenge, I did my best to resist jumping into the production code and instead allowed tests to guide some of the finer points of the design.
+Basically, a chance to get cosy with a recent acquaintance, everyone's favourite friend, Rspec. :yoooshi:

+Please run the spec/feature_test_spec file for an example of how the code is used.

 ```